2020 Oregon House of Representatives election: Democrats

+Flips

+One incumbent was defeated: Deschutes County deputy district attorney and Democrat Jason Kropf defeated incumbent Republican Cheri Helt in District 54.

+Meanwhile, Republicans Boomer Wright and Suzanne Weber won elections for vacant seats in District 9 and District 32, respectively, bringing Republicans' net seat gain to +1.

 Electoral system

 The 60 members of the Oregon State House are elected from single-member districts by first-past-the-post voting to two-year terms.
 Contested nominations of the Democratic and Republican parties for each district were determined by an open primary election.
 Minor-party and independent candidates were nominated by petition and write-in candidates had to file a request with the Secretary of State's office for votes for them to be counted.